CleverTap/clevertap-cordova/README.md

 ### 3. Integrate Javascript with the Plugin

-After integrating, all calls to to the CleverTap SDK should be made from your Javascript.
+After integrating, all calls to the CleverTap SDK should be made from your Javascript.

 Start by adding the following listener to your Javascript: